28 November 2024

 The doctor will focus on two examinations to differentiate between the two conditions:

 Electrocardiogram.
 For most cases of angina, an electrocardiogram only reveals any abnormalities if it is performed while the patient experiences chest pain.
-By contrast, in the case of an infarction, it is very likely that electrocardiogram results will include abnormal patterns, to varying degrees.
+By contrast, in the case of an infarction, it is very likely that electrocardiogram results will include abnormal patterns, to varying degrees and that persist over time.

 Blood analysis.
 Troponins are proteins found inside heart muscle cells.
 When the cells die (necrosis) their walls break open and these proteins are released into the blood stream.
 In the event of a heart attack a straightforward, rapid analytical test can be used to identify the presence of any troponins in the blood and confirm the diagnosis.